kalkohli/hdruk-phd-handbook/course_docs/programme/trainingrecord.md

 ## Training Record

 During Year 1, we want you to reflect and record your thoughts about the training you have received.
-WAgain, we do not wish to be prescriptive about what the form of the training record takes, but the following example shows the type of information you might wish to record.
+We do not wish to be prescriptive about what the form of the training record takes, but the following example shows the type of information you might wish to record.

 **Example Training Record**